July 9-22, 2022

 - Exploration of the unique natural history and geology of the Klamath Basin.

-- The significance and history of Native American Tribes in Klamath related to the dams and other impacts.
+- The significance and history of Native tribes in Klamath related to the dams and other impacts.

 - The array of employment opportunities related to watershed restoration and natural resource science through our meetings with different entities.